sprohaska/git-silo/README.md

 See `git silo -h` for usage instructions.

+Unless you already use Git Silo, I'd recommend you consider Git LFS instead.

 # Alternatives

 The following blog post contains a comparison of some approaches to storing big